-6.3.3 Data Server Performance
+6.4.3 Data Server Performance

 Data server client performance is an extension of the models introduced with batch processing.
 There are two primary types of GIS data servers.
 File servers support simple query processing from the client workstation.
 ArcSDE servers incorporate high-performance geodatabase solutions that support query processing on the data server platform.
-The Arc02 data server sizing models have been simplified based on ArcGIS 8.2 performance validation test results, providing a single model that will address both architectures.

 The GIS file server model has supported effective system sizing requirements for GIS workgroup environments since the early 1990s.
-Customers that have followed these design guidelines have been able to support their server performance requirements.
+Customers that have followed these design guidelines have been able to support their server capacity requirements.
 File server performance is directly related to the size of the files supporting the client query.
 Smaller files (spatial files with an extent relatively close to the size of the query display) will perform very well from a file server, and very little performance gain will be achieved with migrating these data to an ArcSDE server environment.
 On the other hand, larger data files (spatial files much larger than the average user query display) will see a significant performance benefit when migrating these data to an ArcSDE server environment.